 I’m happy to have folks take my idea, build it, improve it and put it to good use.
 To that end I’m linking here to the basic print for the fixed version shown above (or if you want the .dwg fileI can send it to you and I recommend Draftsight if you’re looking for a good 2D CAD system – this is definitely not for everyone).
 Materials aren’t called out on the print but it’s made from 1 1/4″ x .063 square tube, 1 1/4″ x 1/4″ flat, and 1″ x .063 round tube.

 I’ll try to get the adjustable version posted as well, but that one takes a milling machine, some special parts, and a bit more explanation to build.
 I’m happy to answer questions about building the carts when I have the time.

 A few modifications you might consider would be:

 - Width – of course you’ll want to adjust the width for your particular use

 - Handle Height – I’m 6’1′ and this handle might be a little high for someone shorter, just change the angle slightly if you’re shorter.

 If you do build your own I’d love to hear about it, and to see photos.
 I have put significant time into all of this so if you do use any of my ideas and have a few extra bucks to kick my way I’d appreciate it and it will also help me continue to develop more of these designs to put up.
 You can find the donation button over there on the side.

-If you don’t feel capable of making your own that’s fine, I work with two great guys who can build you one.
+If you don’t feel capable of making your own that’s fine, I work with a great guy who can build you one.
 Prices are on the products page.
 They’re not cheap because there’s significant labor involved and we’re not skimping on materials.
 You could also consider finding a local fabricator to work with.
 I can provide more details for the design if needed and would love to have these available to farmers locally around the world.